lFatality/ros2_bridge_custom_interfaces/README.md

 ### make sure you don't source any ROS installation in your .bashrc

 ### Build ros1 workspace
+### When sourcing you will get a notification that it can't source the local workspaces.
+### that's ok, it was just to source the ROS1 installation.
+### we will build the local workspace afterwards.

 source source_ros1.sh
-### you will get notifications that it can't source the local workspaces.
-### that's ok, we will build it now.
 cd ros1ws
 catkin_make

 ### Build ros2 workspace
 ### Open a new console!

 source source_ros2.sh
 cd ros2ws
 colcon build

 ### Build bridge workspace
 ### Open a new console!

 source source_bridge.sh
 cd bridge_ws
 colcon build --symlink-install --cmake-force-configure

 ### To check that it worked

 source install/setup.bash ### (in bridge_ws)
 ros2 run ros1_bridge dynamic_bridge --print-pairs

 ### in the output that is printed, search for the custom messages you created
 ### you can also search for them with grep (note: your message name might be different)

 ros2 run ros1_bridge dynamic_bridge --print-pairs | grep -i CustomMessage

 ### if you can't find them, something went wrong.
 ### did you forget to source the bridge_ws after building it?
 ### make sure you follow the steps exactly.